About Joshua Tree National Park

 - Boy Scout Trail – A moderately strenuous and picturesque trail that passes through the edge of the marvelous Wonderland of Rocks.

+Horseback riding.
 Both Black Rock and Ryan campgrounds offer accommodations for their equestrian guests.
-What’s more, the Backcountry and Wilderness Management Plan offers more than 250 miles of trail corridors and equestrian trails that traverse dry washes, canyon bottoms and open lands.
+What’s more, the Back country and Wilderness Management Plan offers more than 250 miles of trail corridors and equestrian trails that traverse dry washes, canyon bottoms and open lands.
 Riding trails are mostly open year-round and are marked clearly.
 There’s just one catch, though – you’ll have to bring your own horse.

 A sample Joshua Tree National Park 3-day itinerary